Kishanjee7/BloodGroupPredictionUsingFingerprint/README.md

 ## 📄 License

-This project is for academic/research purposes.
+This project is for academic purposes.

 ## 👤 Author